Encyclopedia

 Miragaia

-“`html Miragaia: Profile of a Prehistoric Giant Miragaia Miragaia (MEE-ruh-GUY-ah; “from Miragaia”) is a genus of stegosaurid dinosaur that lived during the Late Jurassic period, approximately 150 million years ago, in what is now Portugal.
-The name Miragaia refers to the parish of Miragaia in Portugal and the geological unit where its fossils were discovered. […]
+Miragaia: Profile of a Prehistoric Giant Miragaia Miragaia (MEE-ruh-GUY-ah; “from Miragaia”) is a genus of stegosaurid dinosaur that lived during the Late Jurassic period, approximately 150 million years ago, in what is now Portugal.
+The name Miragaia refers to the parish of Miragaia in Portugal and the geological unit where its fossils were discovered.
+This […]

 Miragaia Read Post »